Medically reviewed by Drugs.com. Last updated on Nov 24, 2020.

 There are many types of vasculitis, and most of them are rare.
 Vasculitis might affect just one organ, or several.
-The condition can be short term (acute) or long lasting (chronic).
+The condition can be short term or long lasting.

-Vasculitis can affect anyone, though some types are more common among certain groups.
+Vasculitis can affect anyone, though some types are more common among certain age groups.
 Depending on the type you have, you may improve without treatment.
-Some types require medications to control the inflammation and prevent flare-ups.
+Most types require medications to control the inflammation and prevent flare-ups.

 General signs and symptoms of most types of vasculitis include: